The balance sheet reflects the success or failure of a company’s business strategy.

 In the UK supermarket sector, we have seen the fall of Tesco as a shining example of incorrect strategic direction based upon the wrong measurement of business performance.

-Our latest work in the global pharmaceutical sector – which we aim to release in October 2018 – suggests that some companies are managing their businesses very well and creating significant returns for shareholders whilst others (including some very well-known names) are finding life increasingly difficult with poor strategic direction and consistent value destruction.
+Our latest work in the global pharmaceutical sector – which we aim to release in early 2019 – suggests that some companies are managing their businesses very well and creating significant returns for shareholders whilst others (including some very well-known names) are finding life increasingly difficult with poor strategic direction and consistent value destruction.

 Our expertise lies in identifying the key value drivers in a business or market and benchmarking against peers.
 We then use this information to work on areas of improvement within the business using detailed economic profit and efficiency analyses that in turn will feed the necessary changes or amendments back into the business strategy and realign objectives towards a more robust balance sheet and value creation.